 Non-invasive analysis and large scale imaging of murals at the UNESCO World Heritage Site of Mogao caves in Dunhuang

-The Mogao Caves, near Dunhuang, form many Buddhist temples along the ancient Silk Road.
-They have a history that extends over 1,000 years and are now a UNESCO World Heritage Site.
+The UNESCO World Heritage Site of the Mogao caves, along the ancient Silk Road, consists of 492 richly painted Buddhist cave temples dating from the 4th - 14th century.
 The 45,000 square metres of wall paintings in nearly 500 caves are an immense resource for the study of the history of art, architecture, religion, technology, politics and cultural exchange.

-However, the wall paintings of this historical site are vulnerable, and therefore any inspection needs to be non-invasive and non-contact.
-In addition, some of the caves have high ceilings that are not easily accessible, making it difficult to conduct scientific investigation.
+The wall paintings of this historical site are vulnerable and, therefore, any inspection needs to be non-invasive and non-contact.

-The aim of this project is the development of a methodology for the non-invasive and in situ analysis of the large scale murals, even when they are located in unreachable areas (e.g. ceiling of the cave).
-Our research was mainly focused on the analysis of the murals of cave 465, a cave of which construction dating is under debate.
+The aim of this project is the development of a methodology for the non-invasive and in situ analysis of the large scale murals, even when they are located in unreachable areas (e.g. ceiling).
+Our research was mainly focused on the analysis of cave 465 murals.
+Cave 465, located at the northern end of the site is unique in its Indo-Tibetan tantric Buddhist style, and like many other caves, the date of its construction is still under debate.

 Mogao Caves, an UNESCO World Heritage Site in Dunhuang, China